-The CHC recently published this additional guidance to member programs.
+The CHC published this additional guidance to member programs in June.

 The State shutdown the rinks/facilities (not CHC, not USA Hockey).
 The State has provided the process to re-open.
 Therefore: